HTC testing new models after patent case; shares jump

-TAOYUAN, Taiwan HTC Corp (2498.TW) has begun testing new phone models that work around technology cited in a patent lawsuit won by arch-rival Apple Inc (AAPL.O), and HTC's chief executive voiced optimism over the company's ability to meet challenging market conditions.
+TAOYUAN, Taiwan HTC Corp has begun testing new phone models that work around technology cited in a patent lawsuit won by arch-rival Apple Inc, and HTC's chief executive voiced optimism over the company's ability to meet challenging market conditions.

 "This industry should not allow one company use its powerful weapon to stop other innovation and take it all...this is not fair," Chou said, declining to elaborate on how the company would protect itself.